declare-lab/identifiable-transformers/README.md

 * test_frac: only for user specified datasets, fraction of test set from the specified data set (default = 0.3).
 * valid_frac: fraction of training samples kept aside for model development (default = 0.3).
 * kdim: dimensions of key (and query) vector (default = 16).
-* embedim: decides dimention of token vectors and value vector, i.e.,
+* embedim: decides dimension of token vectors and value vector, i.e.,

 | concat | vdim |
 |-------|-----|